 Learn more about how Chapter 11 bankruptcy works.

 In Chapter 13 bankruptcy, you keep your property in exchange for paying creditors your disposable income through a three- to five-year repayment plan.
 Dischargeable debts get erased upon successful plan completion.
 Many Chapter 13 debtors end up repaying only a small portion of their unsecured debt through the plan; however, it isn't always the case.
-The amount of your plan payment will largely depend on your income, and the value of your assets.
+The amount of your plan payment will largely depend on your income and the value of your assets.

 Read about other eligibility requirements for Chapter 13.

-To learn more, see Nolo’s article Chapter 11 Bankruptcy for Small Business Owners or When Is Chapter 11 Bankruptcy a Good Option for Your Small Business?
+Find out more in Chapter 11 Bankruptcy for Small Business Owners or When Is Chapter 11 Bankruptcy a Good Option for Your Small Business?

 Get details on the codebtor stay in Chapter 13.